Mwangangi1978/Full-stack-tic-tac-toe-game/README.md

-# Full-stack-tic-tac-toe-game
+# Tech-titans-tic-tac-toe
-This repo was created to enable members of  Tech Titans to collaborate in making of a full stack tic tac toe game
+A Tic-tac-toe game by Tech Titans